sanyassyed/De_Coursework_WCD/docs/1AnalyticsEngineering.md

 ![One-off Script Project](../analytical/week3/lec1Pic1OneOffScript.png)
 2. Single Package Project: Single package project is still the main script to execute, but you’ve moved all methods to a new file.
 You will import the methods from the file as a package to the main script.
 ![Single Package Project](../analytical/week3/lec1Pic2SinglePackage.png)
+Create functions that can be reused separate to the script and store it in directories like `utils` and import them into python scripts as needed.
 3. Multiple Packages Project: In larger applications, you may have one or more internal packages that are either tied together with a main runner script or that provide specific functionality to a larger library you are packaging.
 ![Multiple Packages Project](../analytical/week3/lec1Pic3MultiplePackages.png)
+Workflow will have the main script

 ---

+##### CICD:
+* CI: Continuous Integration ensures that code changes being merged into the repository are reliable.
+* CD: ensures code is then delivered quickly and seamlessly to production system.
+Types of systems
+* DEV system:
+    * Code
+    * Commit
+    * Related Code
+* TEST system (CI Pipeline)
+    * Build
+    * Unit Tests
+    * Integration Tests
+* PRODUCTION system (CD Pipeline)
+    * Review
+    * Staging
+    * Production

 ## Week 4 - Data Ingestion - Airbyte, Data Ingestion and Snowflake
 ## Week 5 - Data Transformation - Data Warehouse
 ## Week 6 - Data Transformation - SQL in ETL and Data Loading